open-telemetry/opentelemetry-operator/docs/api.md

 secretRef references to the secret for ScaleIO user and other sensitive information.
+If this is not provided, Login operation will fail.

 <table>
     <thead>